These Cider Glazed Apple Fritter Muffins turn your favorite fritters into muffin form. And made even better with apple cider glaze.

 Which is why bakeries weight everything.

-These muffins are an adaptation of one of my most popular recipes of all time on here.
+These Cider Glazed Apple Fritter Muffins are an adaptation of one of my most popular recipes of all time on here.

 I really love how these turned out.